 Hayes, Richard J. Sources for the History of Irish Civilisation: Articles in Irish Periodicals.
 Boston: G.K.
 Hall, 1970.
 (Burns Library: Z2034.H35 REF; O'Neill Library: Microforms DA925.H39 1970a) A multi-volume index of Irish periodical articles that were published between 1800 and 1969.

 This general database covers the humanities and sciences.
 It has references and full text articles from many music journals such as 19th Century Music, Journal of Research in Music Education, Billboard, Ethnomusicology and also general publications such as Time Magazine.

-Covers U.S. ethnic and minority newspapers and other periodicals, many not in library print collections.
+Covers U.S. ethnic and minority newspapers and other periodicals, many not in library print collections, from the late 1950s to the present.
 The full text of the article is available from the citation list produced by keyword searches.
 English and Spanish searching available.

 Both databases contain articles related to Irish and Irish-American historical research.
 Historical Abstracts covers references to world history (excluding United States and Canada) from 1450 to the present.
 America: History and Life covers bibliographic references to the United States and Canada from pre-history to the present.

 Performing Arts Database draws content from international performing arts periodicals covering nearly all aspects of performing arts, including Dance, Theater, Film, Opera, Radio,Television, Storytelling, Video and Performance Art, from scholarly studies to popular culture.

 Lexis-Nexis is a full text database containing access to more than 7000 English language newspapers, newsletters, magazines, trade journals, wire services and broadcast transcripts.
 The database also offers international resources in French, Italian, and German.
 A good source to get reviews of recent performances and recordings.